How to win Debating Matters

 • Team selection

 Four to six speakers are allowed.
 In an ideal world, you’d have six equally good speakers and nobody would need to do more than one debate.
 I’ve never seen an ideal world.
 My solution is to aim for balance.
 Usually it’s good to pair a better speaker with a lesser one, but above all build pairings on the basis of who works best together.
 Teamwork is a critical factor in the competition (see below).

 The whole raison d’être of Debating Matters is that it features debates about real-world topical issues.
 The debates are the same ones that are taking place daily in the worlds of politics, science, the arts, in the media and on television.
 The standard of the students’ debates is entirely dependent on the depth of research they undertake and the knowledge of the topic that they can acquire.
-The Institute of Ideas issues comprehensive Topic Guides for each topic, but these should only ever be used as a starting point.
+The Academy of Ideas issues comprehensive Topic Guides for each topic, but these should only ever be used as a starting point.
 Students should find their own evidence and become engaged with the issues they’re debating.

 As a minimum, it’s important for students to prepare their opening speeches (together), and to practise them so that they can deliver them confidently from notes.
 The teacher should help mould these speeches so that they’re effective.
 Ideally, find other students to act as the opposition, both presenting opposing arguments and attacking the prepared speeches.
 If the school has a debating society, the whole debate can be tried out in advance.